canonical/ubuntu-security-documentation/docs/security-features/privilege-restriction/cgroups.rst

 ``systemd`` and containerization.

-Core Concepts of Cgroups
+Core Concepts of cgroups
 ------------------------

-Cgroups operate on the key principles of organizational hierarchy and specific controllers representing system resources.
+cgroups operate on the key principles of organizational hierarchy and specific controllers representing system resources.

 Hierarchy
 ^^^^^^^^^

-Cgroups are organized in a tree-like hierarchy, similar to a filesystem.
+cgroups are organized in a tree-like hierarchy, similar to a filesystem.
 This structure allows for fine-grained control, where resource limits set on a parent cgroup can be inherited by its children and, recursively, all descendant cgroups.